Skip to main content

 Series-like phrases that qualify to be recorded are confirmed for full-level records.
 Authority records are created only if required for the reasons indicated above.

-For more specific instructions, see: Name Authorities, RDA, Works and Expressions.
+For more specific instructions, see: Name Authorities: Works & Expressions: General.

 Places (Jurisdictional Geographic Names)